 - This week, I will thank three people for…

-- Would you rather have been a pilgrim or an Indian at the first thanksgiving?
+- Would you rather have been a pilgrim or a Native American at the first Thanksgiving?

 - How do people show their thankfulness to me?